27th Special Operations Wing: 1990s to today

 On 1 November 1991, the 27 TFW was re-designated the 27th Fighter Wing as part of an Air Force-wide reorganization.
 As part of the implementation of the "Objective Wing" concept adapted by the Air Force The 27th Operations Group was bestowed the lineage, honors and history of its predecessor history and honors of the 27 Tactical Fighter Group and its predecessor units.
 The 27 OG took control of the wing's fighter squadrons upon activation.

 In June 1992, the 27 FW became part of a new major command – Air Combat Command.
 ACC was created when SAC, TAC, and the Military Airlift Command merged to form two commands, ACC and the Air Mobility Command.

-Following the enemy attacks on New York and Washington in 2001, the wing deployed personnel and aircraft globally in operations associated with the War on Terror; on 11 September 2001, aircraft from 522d FS, 523d FS and 524th FS entered alert status.
+Following the September 11 terrorist attacks, the wing deployed personnel and aircraft globally for the beginning of the War in Afghanistan (2001-2021).
+On 11 September 2001, aircraft from 522d FS, 523d FS and 524th FS entered alert status.
 Less than two weeks after the 9/11 attacks, the 27 Civil Engineer Squadron deployed members to build a bare base in direct support of Operation Infinite Justice (later changed to Operation Enduring Freedom) as one of the first units deployed to the area of operations.
 In December 2002, the 524 FS deployed to Kuwait and participated in the 2003 invasion of Iraq, dropping nearly a million pounds of precision guided munitions, more than any other F-16 Block 40 squadron in history.

-On 13 May 2005, the Base Realignment and Closure (BRAC) Commission recommended that Cannon Air Force Base be closed.
+On 13 May 2005, the 2005 Base Realignment and Closure Commission recommended that Cannon Air Force Base be closed.
 However, on 25 August 2005, the BRAC Commission overturned the recommendation that Cannon AFB be closed, but upheld the withdrawal of the base's F-16 fighter aircraft.
 The Air Force had until 31 December 2009 to come up with a new use for Cannon AFB, otherwise the base would be closed in 2010.
 Cannon AFB attempted to reopen a rejected EIS alternative, by substituting an Environmental Assessment.
 Comments were accepted through 4 October 2010.

 On 20 June 2006, it was announced that Cannon would transfer from Air Combat Command to Air Force Special Operations Command.
 Initial word was that the 16th Special Operations Wing would transfer from Hurlburt Field, Florida.
 However, it was later decided that the 27th Fighter Wing would transfer from ACC to AFSOC and become the 27th Special Operations Wing.
 This action entailed expanding and realigning aspects of both the 16th Special Operations Wing and Air Force Special Operations Command, also headquartered at Hurlburt Field.
 This designation meant that the base would receive new aircraft to replace the F-16s lost in the BRAC realignment.
 Jurisdiction was formally transferred to AFSOC on 1 October 2007.

 New airframes, including the CV-22A Osprey, were assigned to the 27 SOW at Cannon.
 Other aircraft included the AC-130H Spectre gunship, the MC-130J Commando II, the PC-12, the C-146A and various remotely piloted aircraft (RPA).